Toxikuu/lfs-qol/README.md

 # Where to read

-For now, you will have to render the book yourself.
-Follow the instructions below.
+Go to https://glfs-book.github.io/lfs-qol/ and start going through the book!

 # Installation